alexanderwallin/lioness/README.md

 ### tnp(context, one, other, count)

-Translate a plural message with context and variable interpolate
+Translate a plural message with context

 ### tc(message, scope = {})